24-Hour Itinerary to Explore Jasper, Alberta

 Heading up to Jasper from Banff?
 Check out the top 10 must-see spots along Icefields Parkway (Highway 93) that will absolutely blow your mind!
 When visiting Jasper, these are iconic landmarks you shan’t skip over!

 If you are indeed booking yourself at least one night in Jasper, my recommendation is to stay within the actual town, near or on Connaught Drive (i.e. 16A).
-We managed to book two nights at the Mount Robson Inn on BMO Reward points alone and it was great!
+We managed to book two nights at the Mount Robson Inn and it was fantastic!
 Close to a gas station, food, easy access to the highways and free breakfast.
-But that’s just my take; there are plenty of gorgeous and secluded lodges and hotels that you might just want to look into!
-Namely the Fairmont Jasper Park Lodge, the Pyramid Lake Resort, Pine Bungalows and more.

 Don’t forget: you’re visiting a Canadian national park so you’ll need a park pass.
 Banff and Beyond explains the Parks Canada Entry Fees exquisitely here!